Sciator/InfluxBlogposts/readme.md

 ### Load environment values

-now we can create `index.ts` inside `src` directory and start adding code.
+Now we can create `index.ts` inside `src` directory and start adding code.

-import and ensure all reuquired properties are set and create Influxdb object
+Import and ensure all reuquired properties are set and create Influxdb object

 ```ts
 import 'dotenv/config';